Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Duration**: Instantaneous
 You grasp at a Large or smaller creature, smothering its attempts to call out.
 Make a melee spell attack against the target.
 On a hit, you grapple the target.
 While [grappled](conditions.md#grappled) in this way, the target suffers the following effects:- If the target attempts to escape this grapple, you can use your spell attack bonus to contest it, instead of making a STR (Athletics) check.
-- The target’s voice cannot be heard from more than 3 *(4.5m)* away.
+- The target's voice cannot be heard from more than 3 *(4.5m)* away.
 - If the [grappled](conditions.md#grappled) creature attempts to cast a spell, it must succeed on a CON Save or have the spell fail.
 On a successful Save, the creature escapes your grapple.
 - **Classes**: Artificer, Cleric, Paladin
 *(Source: CS)*